apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 ## Savepoint management

-Savepoints are triggered automatically by the system during savepoint upgrades as we have seen in the previous questions.
+Savepoints are triggered automatically by the system during the upgrade process as we have seen in the previous sections.

+For backup, job forking and other purposes savepoints can be triggered manually or periodically by the operator, however generally speaking these will not be used during upgrades and are not required for the correct operation.

+### Manual Savepoint Triggering

-Savepoints can also be triggered manually by defining a new (different/random) value to the variable `savepointTriggerNonce` in the job specification:
+Users can trigger savepoints manually by defining a new (different/random) value to the variable `savepointTriggerNonce` in the job specification:

 ```yaml
  job: